Colorado to New Hampshire Car Shipping (2026 Cost Guide)

 - Type of transport: Options include open carriers, enclosed transport, and top-loading.
 Open carriers are less expensive, while enclosed transport is best for luxury or classic cars.
 See our comparison of open vs. enclosed auto transport for more details.

-- Distance and route: The trip from Colorado to New Hampshire covers roughly 2,009 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The journey from Colorado to New Hampshire spans approximately 2,009 miles, influencing fuel and labor costs.
+The longer the distance, the bigger the price tag.

 - Fuel prices: Rising or falling gas prices directly influence car shipping costs between Colorado and New Hampshire.